glherrit/aRustAdd/README.md

 ### Step (5)

-Modify the rust file, <span style="color:yellow;">lib.rs</span>, by adding this line at the top to allow communication to rust library using wasm-bindgen.
+Modify the rust file, `lib.rs`, by adding this line at the top to allow communication to rust library using wasm-bindgen.
 We will use the example add function already coded in the file for this demo.
 The file should look like this:

 ```
 use wasm_bindgen::prelude::\*;